 If you are a bird watcher, one tip for attracting birds is to put a bird feeder in the camera's view.

-Placing a wildlife camera in your garden is a good security measure since its features also work for surveillance.
+Placing a wildlife camera in your garden is a good choice to protect your home since its features also work for surveillance.
 A visible camera could serve as a deterrent to burglars and trespassers.

 How to Set Up a Wildlife Camera in Your Garden